The Gay Sisters: Plot

-In 1941, Fiona fires the longtime Gaylord lawyer, Hershell Gibbon, when he appears to be too sympathetic to Charles and hires Ralph Pedloch as his replacement.
-It is revealed that Fiona and Charles have a prior history together.
-Six years before, an aunt died and left Fiona $100,000, to be disbursed once she was married.
-Fiona decided to go through with a sham marriage to a cousin, but ran into Charles, then a road construction crew foreman, while driving to her cousin, and found him much more attractive (and immediately available).
-Within a few days, she manipulated the lovestruck man into proposing.
+In 1941, Fiona fires the longtime Gaylord lawyer, Hershell Gibbon, when he appears to be too sympathetic to Charles, and hires reserved Ralph Pedloch as his replacement.
+Through Gibbon's conniving it is revealed that Fiona and Charles have a prior history together.
+Six years earlier, an aunt died and left Fiona $100,000, to be disbursed upon her marriage.
+Fiona decided to go through with a sham union to a cousin in Vermont, but ran into the virile and charismatic Charles, then a road construction crew foreman, while en route, and found him both much more attractive and immediately available for her scheme.
+Within hours, she manipulated the lovestruck dupe into proposing.
 On their wedding night, she pretended to faint.
-While he went to purchase some medicine, she packed up, leaving a letter with $25,000, her wedding ring and an explanation.
-However, he returned before she left and forced her to have sex with him on their wedding night.
-Fiona gave birth to a boy, Austin, and had him raised by a trusted nurse.
+While he went to fetch a restorative, she packed up, leaving a letter with $25,000, her wedding ring and an explanation of her sham.
+However, he returned before she could scram, and insists on consummating the marriage then and there.
+Fiona later gave birth to a boy, Austin, and had him raised by a trusted nurse.

-When the nurse died, Fiona brought the now six-year-old to live with her.
-Unexpectedly, she finds herself becoming very fond of the child.
-She believes that Charles knows nothing about their child, but he does.
-This all comes out in court.
+When the nurse died, Fiona brought the then six-year-old to live with her, passing him off as a waif she has chosen to look after.
+Unexpectedly, she finds herself becoming very fond of the child, who warms to her in turn.
+She believes that Charles knows nothing of Austin, but he is tipped off by a frustrated Susie, who seeks to force Fiona to sell the family estate to him, which will give her the money to get her divorce and pitch a desperate effort to outflank Eveylyn.
+Charles puts detectives to work and establishes the child's parentage in court.

-When Susie tries to commit suicide after it appears that she has lost Gig, Fiona finally realizes that the toll her stubborn determination has exacted on her family.
-She gives up the mansion and grants Charles sole custody of Austin.
-In the end, Gig chooses the now-single Susie, and Charles tells Fiona that he still loves her.
-Fiona embraces and kisses him.
+When Susie tries to commit suicide after it appears that she has lost Gig, Fiona finally realizes the toll her stubbornness is exacting on her family.
+She sells the mansion and its land to Charles, who still intends to build his monument to himself; in a Solomonic gesture she declares she does not wish to divide the child's loyalty in half and grants him sole custody of Austin.
+In the end, Gig loses his lust for the ruthless Evelyn, whom he insists return to England and live up to her noble responsibilities.
+He chooses to stay with the kind and caring Susie.

+Charles tells Fiona that he still loves her.
+Fiona embraces and kisses him, the two finally united man and wife.